JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/combine_quaternion_rotations.rst

 Description
 -----------
-This node takes a list of quaternions and rotate the first quaternion by the next quaternion in the list till the end and the result is output as a quaternion.
+This node takes a list of quaternions and rotates the first quaternion by the next quaternion in the list till the end and the result is output as a quaternion.

 It follows the rotation rule we studied before.